juusomer/nopeusbotti/README.md

 # nopeusbotti

 A Twitter bot that plots the velocities of HSL buses.
-The data is from [HSL Vehicle Positions API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) (© Helsinki Region Transport, 2022).
+The data is from [HSL Vehicle Positions API](https://digitransit.fi/en/developers/apis/4-realtime-api/vehicle-positions/) (© Helsinki Region Transport, 2022). **NOTE:** Starting from 3.4.2023 the APIs will require registration and API keys (https://digitransit.fi/en/developers/api-registration/), which is not supported by this project.
+The terms of use have also been updated.
+Please review the changes at https://digitransit.fi/en/developers/apis/6-terms-of-use/.

 # Installation